 The park is located on Amaknak Island, 800 miles west of Anchorage, the nearest urban center.
 It can be reached by air from Anchorage, and is open year-round.
 Visitors may access the area at any time, but overnight camping is not permitted.
-Visitor Center hours are 11 a.m. to 8 p.m., daily, in summer and 11 a.m. to 6 p.m. in winter, Tuesday through Saturday.
+Visitor center hours are 1 to 6 p.m., Wednesday through Saturday in summer.
 Call (907) 581-9944 for more information.